Pinacocyte: Basipinacocytes

 These are the cells in contact with the sponge's substrate (the surface to which it is attached).

 Exopinacocytes

 These are found on the exterior of the sponge.
 Exopinococytes produce spicules which is a needle like process that serves as structure for the organism.

 Endopinacocytes

 These line the sponge's interior canals.

+Development and Differentiation

+Pinacocytes arise through cellular differentiation from stem and progenitor cells and are part of sponges’ cell renewal process.

+Evolutionary Significance

+The characteristics of pinacocytes have made them a target for investigating the evolutionary steps modern day epithelia has been through.